 This is where the recent trending golden pastes come in.
 Not only is it easy to make and use, it is versatile and extremely effective.
 Once made, it can be stored in the refrigerator for up to 2 months and added to savory and sweet recipes, soups, stews, juices, smoothies, teas and golden milks.

-Once your paste is the consistency you desire, store in a glass jar with tight fitting lid in the refrigerator for 1-2 months.
+- Once your paste is the consistency you desire, store in a glass jar with a tight fitting lid in the refrigerator for 1-2 months.